|Pinnacle Ski Club|

 Located near the Sebasticook River on the northwest side of Pittsfield (between Augusta and Bangor), the Pinnacle has been home to alpine skiing for over half a century.|

+The small ski area has remained in operation, operated by the Pinnacle Ski Club.
 The ski area is composed of multiple slopes and trails, serviced by two rope tows.
 While there is no snowmaking, the area does have night skiing.

 Year by Year History